gdongmei/gdongmei.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a PhD student in Aalto University.
+I am now a PhD student at Aalto University.
 I have worked as a frontend developer for three years.
 This experience enhanced my skills in software development and also ignited my passion for user experience.
 I returned to school and earned my Master's degree in Human-Computer Interaction in 2022.

-My master's thesis is about developer experience of low-code development.
+My master's thesis focuses on the developer experience of low-code development.
 This research deepened my interest in low-code development, inspiring my continued exploration in this field for my PhD study.

 My current research interest includes developer experience and low-code development.
 I have published 1 paper <a href='https://scholar.google.com/citations?user=2vPNs3EAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.